Human Resources

 We will consider the ideal state of the Group’s human capital and develop a system where employees perform to the best of their abilities to realize the Meiji Group 2026 Vision.
 In particular, we will promote a strategy that emphasizes the development of core human capital to lead management strategies.

 People's values are diversifying in both the consumer and labor markets.
-We should promote D&I to sustain growth in such an environment.
-We will accelerate diversity in our core human capital by hiring and promoting women, non-Japanese, and experienced personnel from outside the company.
+We should promote DE&I to sustain growth in such an environment.
+We will accelerate diversity in our core human capital by hiring, development and promoting women, globally experienced personnel , and experienced personnel from outside the company.
 Also, we will strengthen our competitiveness by creating diverse career options including senior human capital.

-We established the Meiji Group Diversity & Inclusion Policy in December 2021 to promote D&I toward realizing the Meiji Group 2026 Vision.
-We will promote D&I to provide customers in Japan and around the world with progressive values in food and health.
+We have established the Meiji Group Policy on Diversity, Equity & Inclusion to promote DE&I toward realizing the Meiji Group 2026 Vision.
+We will promote DE&I to provide customers in Japan and around the world with progressive values in food and health.

-The Group promotes D&I through three approaches: creating diversity, leveraging diversity, and expanding diversity.
-Through these three complementary approaches, we promote D&I and foster the Group culture.
+The Group promotes DE&I through three approaches: creating diversity, leveraging diversity, and expanding diversity.
+Through these three complementary approaches, we promote DE&I and foster the Group culture.

 Initiatives to Improve Corporate Strength by Maximizing the Individuality of Each Employees

-In promoting Diversity & Inclusion (D&I), Meiji Co., Ltd. is promoting DIAMOND Project, which is named using the acronym for Diversity & Inclusion Activities: Meiji's Open & New Directions.
+In promoting Diversity, Equity & Inclusion (DE&I), Meiji Co., Ltd. is promoting DIAMOND Project, which is named using the acronym for Diversity, Equity & Inclusion Activities: Meiji's Open & New Directions.
 Just as small diamonds sparkle brightly when they are put together, we aim to solve social issues and realize a wellness society by creating great innovations from the fusion of diverse human resources.

 Encouraging male employees to take childcare leave

-Meiji Co., Ltd. is a member of the initiative to develop supervisors who support individual careers.
-In 2022, we held a lecture for executives and distributed it in an archival manner so that all employees can view it.
+Our operating companies are a member of the initiative to develop supervisors who support individual careers.
+Each Company is implementing a variety of measures, including individual counseling to employees and their supervisors who are eligible for childcare leave, posting examples of cases of employees taking childcare leave on an internal portal site, and providing training for directors and managers.
 Going forward, we will continue to strive to create a workplace environment that makes the most of the values and skills of our diverse human resources, including the use of childcare leave by male employees.

 Promoting Female Participation